Skip to Content

 allegoryexplained

-Read More about Beatrice and Virgil (Allegory Explained)
+Read More about Difference Between Allegory and Symbolism

 Writers have been using allegories for centuries to convey complex ideas in a more approachable manner.
 An allegory is a literary device in which the characters, events, and places represent something outside of themselves.
 It is a story within a story that can be interpreted on multiple levels, often with a moral or political message. …